AgendaMiner/agenda-parser/README.md

-# pdf-extractor
+# Agenda Parser

-Parse PDF agendas into structured data
+A set of Python scripts to convert local government agendas from HTML and PDF formats into structured JSON.